 You might get homework.

-Since your time is limited, your therapist may not be able to get to all the work you might need.
-You could see the therapy session as “in class” time and followed up with some powerful, self-growing homework activity afterwards.
+Since your time is limited, your provider may not be able to get to all the work you might need.
+You could see the therapy session as “in class” time and followed up with some powerful, self-growth homework activity afterwards.
 Sometimes this homework can be very academic (“read these two chapters on anxiety management techniques“) and sometimes it can be uncomfortable therapeutic work (“spend 5 minutes a day saying something kind to yourself in a mirror”).
 Don’t skip this part!

 It might get worse before it gets better.